-Professor Lizzie Barmes, MA (Oxon), BCL (Oxon), Solicitor (England and Wales) non-practicing
+Professor Lizzie Barmes, MA (Oxon), BCL (Oxon), Solicitor (England and Wales) non-practising

 Professor of Labour Law